izmaxxsun/devsecops/python.md

 # Python

-## Learning Goals
+Useful as a general purpose language for automation, working with data.

-- PCEP
+## Learning Resources
-- PCAP
+- 100 Days of Code: The Complete Python Pro Bootcamp (Udemy) -- on day 34
-- 100 Days of Code: The Complete Python Pro Bootcamp (Udemy) -- on day 32
+- PCEP and PCAP certs optional

 ## Major Concepts
 - Functions (*args, **kwargs)